 Here’s How To Cook Medallions of Venison Tenderloin:

-Recipe: Dust the tenderloin medallions with fresh cracked pepper and good salt.
+Recipe: Dust the tenderloin medallions with the fresh-cracked pepper and salt.
 Heat a cast iron skillet until it is very hot.
 Melt a tablespoon of butter in it.
 Place the medallions in the skillet.
 When small beads of blood form on the surface—probably no more than two minutes, depending on the thickness of the medallion—turn the meat over and sear it for the same amount of time you cooked the first side.

-Remove the medallions from the skillet and deglaze it with some good red wine.
+Remove the medallions from the skillet and deglaze the skillet with some good red wine.
 If you have some dried morels left over from spring, by all means, reconstitute them and throw them in.
 Simple, easy, sublime.
 In five minutes.

 Pour the sauce on plates and place the medallions on top.
-Choose your sides—though I will say that the woodstove baked sweet potatoes and apples we served with were outstanding.
+Choose your sides—though I will say that the woodstove-baked sweet potatoes and apples served alongside these were outstanding.